altruios/namshubettulpa/public/namshubettulpa/chapters/enter-the-den.md

 ~Avoiding stepping over her 3 cell mates~
 *He was scratching his chin*
 'R::He literally has no link, not just hooks - as if he is a robot!'
-*One of the cellmates leaned back - stretched their foot out* *Rossin pass through it, unnoticed*
+*One of the cellmates leaned back - stretched their foot out.
+Rossin pass through it, unnoticed*
 "M::You said they were in media - he doesn't consume any...
 Ergo - no hooks."
 "SM::Who are you talking to, miss?"